catvw/ece251-computer/REPORT.md

 address.
 This makes for a rather simple, though slightly dumb, way to implement subroutines.

+## `LD` and `ST`
+Since this computer uses single-port memory, load and store operations both have to stall the processor for one cycle and take over memory access.
+I handled this by including a `stall_for_load_store` register, incrementing the program counter only if the processor was not stalled, and loading a no-op into `exec_instr` while stalled.
+Fortunately, this is only a one-cycle pipeline bubble, and so the control logic is not terribly complex:
+`stall_for_load_store` is simply set to zero on the next falling clock edge.

+## `B`, `BZ`, and `BNN`
+As it turns out, this architecture permits no-delay branching!
+Since next-instruction loads are set up at the same time as instruction execution, and since the branch conditions only depend on the current value of the accumulator, they can simply hijack the `address` register and assign a new value to the program counter.
+Even more fortuitously, those assignments both use the value `address + [branch offset]`, as the program counter is incremented on the next falling edge!
+Sometimes things just work out.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM® Edition*, David A. Patterson & John L. Hennesey